-Finally, all those receiving opioid use disorder treatment at BrightView works with a personal case manager.
+Finally, all those receiving opioid addiction treatment at BrightView works with a personal case manager.
 This individual can assist with relapse prevention, job readiness, legal and financial issues, housing, and transportation.
-We also encourage all those in treatment at BrightView centers to continue their treatment in a community recovery support group, such as Narcotics Anonymous.
+We also encourage all those in treatment at BrightView to continue their treatment in a community recovery support group, such as Narcotics Anonymous.

-If you or a loved one are struggling with opioid use disorder, you are not alone.
+If you or a loved one are struggling with an opioid addiction, you are not alone.
 At BrightView, we offer the support and personalized treatment you need to overcome substance abuse and get back to living your life.
 Reach out to our team today at 1-833-510-HELP to learn more about our opioid addiction treatment program and get started on the road to recovery today.